 I Paid My Donation, Now I Can't Go! *sad face* Can I Get a Refund?

 No, sorry, ticket sales are final.
 This is pretty standard operating procedure for any concert "venue."
 Now I know we’re not Tupelo Music Hall, Meadowbrook, or Xfinity Center, I'm not even really a "venue" but the amazing musicians who come, some from very long distances, deserve to be paid.
 We save seat for you, the artist shows up, they should be paid.
 I base the suggested donation prices on what my commitment to the artist is.
-Most artists are paying for whatever I can collect.
-If you reserve a seat and cancel at the last minute expecting a refund, that's a seat I little chance of filling before the show. and the artist loses out.
+Most artists are playing for whatever I can collect.
+If you reserve a seat and cancel at the last minute expecting a refund, that's a seat I have little chance of filling before the show. and then the artist loses out.
 I try to keep the shows affordable (usually between $20-$30).
 I only want to have to "sell" the seats once, not over and over again.
 It’s very important to me to pay the artist!
-BUT, if/when a show sells out I will start a waiting list in case someone finds they need to re-sell their ticket.
+BUT, if/when a show sells out, I will start a waiting list in case someone finds they need to re-sell their ticket.
 If in the unfortunate event you find you can’t make a show you are more than welcome to re-sell your ticket on your own, but we won’t be able to post it to this Website or to our Facebook group until a show is completely sold out.
-Of course, if BHC has to cancel a show for any reason you will received a full refund!
+Of course, if BHC has to cancel a show for any reason you will receive a full refund!